daos-stack/daos/src/control/server/README.md

 ## Management Tool (client) Usage

-In order to run the tool to perform administrative tasks, build and run the `daos_server` as per the [quickstart guide](https://github.com/daos-stack/daos/blob/master/doc/quickstart.md).

-[`daos_shell`](../dmg) is a management tool which exercises the client api and can be run on login nodes by an unprivileged user.
+[`daos_shell`](../dmg/README.md) is a management tool which exercises the client api and can be run on login nodes by an unprivileged user.
 The tool is lightweight and doesn't depend on storage libraries.
-The tool (a gRPC client application) connects and interacts with multiple gRPC servers concurrently, connecting to specified ports.
+Implemented as a gRPC client application it connects and interacts with multiple gRPC servers concurrently, connecting to specified ports.

+In order to run the tool to perform administrative tasks from non-storage nodes (e.g. login nodes) over an out-of-band management network;

+1. build and run the `daos_server` as per the [quickstart guide](https://github.com/daos-stack/daos/blob/master/doc/quickstart.md) on the storage nodes
+2. run `daos_shell` from a login node

 See `daos_shell --help` for usage and [here](../dmg) for package details.